wikimedia/WikiContrib/docs/Installation.rst

 ``npm start``

-This starts a development server in a URL alike ``http://localhost:3000/``.
+This starts a development server in a URL like ``http://localhost:3000/``.
 Hurray! you have successfully hosted the fronend in local environment.

 You have successfully completed hosting the backend and frontend locally.
 You can visit the "Contributing" section to know how to contribute to the tool.